NATO’s Campaign in Libya

 Weighill and Gaub offer a comprehensive exploration of both the war’s progression and the many challenges NATO faced, from its extremely rapid planning and limited understanding of Libya and its forces, to training shortfalls and the absence of post-conflict planning.
 Theirs is a long-awaited account of the Libyan war: one that truly considers all the actors involved.

-Florence Gaub is a senior analyst at the EU Institute for Security Studies; previously, she was employed at NATO Defence College.
+Florence Gaub is Deputy Director at the EU Institute for Security Studies; previously, she was employed at NATO Defence College.
 Her first book for Hurst, Guardians of the Arab State: When Militaries Intervene in Politics, from Iraq to Mauritania, was published by Hurst in March 2017.